Kyle-F-Brooks/i_simpa_scripts/README.md

 3. Paste the tool folder into the user script folder **Note:** recp_res_tool goes into the ..\I-SIMPA\SystemScript folder and replaces the one already contained within.
 4. Reboot any open instances of I-Simpa

+## libsimpa
+**NOT REQUIRED FOR PYTHON 2 INSTALLATIONS**
+The libsimpa file has to be modified for Python 3 in order for the recp_res_tool to work.
+Paste the file into C:\Program Files\I-SIMPA\libsimpa.

 ## all_reciever_tool
 This tool is used to enable and disable the name tags on each punctual reciever to make viewing of the model easier.
 Directivity Lines can now be hidden but not re-enabled.